-A bird scarer was also discussed that one of the users had put out.
-One user believing it was in the path of planes taxing off and on the runway.
+The bird scarer was also discussed, with one user believing it was in the path of planes taxing off and on the runway.
 Other people suggested that the bird-scarers be left in its current position, as it had been for some time.
 A kite, flag or light could be added to the bird scarer machine to make it more noticeable.